 |Chris Meynell||Manager of Blends and the SU Bar, UDSU|

 A number of staff members have environmental responsibilities as part of their job role.

 - Rosemary Horry acts as corporate lead for environment and sustainability, reporting to Professor Plowden, and is responsible for the implementation of ISO14001 and staff/student engagement programmes.

-- Anne Downes works as an Energy Officer and is responsible for the Carbon Management Plan.
+- Anne Downes works as the Energy Officer and is responsible for the Carbon Management Plan.

-- Helen Rutherford works as an Environmental Officer and is responsible a wide range of environmental projects, legal compliance, EMS and waste and recycling.
+- Helen Rutherford works as the Environmental Officer and is responsible for a wide range of environmental projects, legal compliance, EMS and waste and recycling.

-- James Brown, the Transport Manager, is responsible for implementing the University's Travel Plan.
+- James Brown is the Transport Manager, is responsible for implementing the University's Travel Plan.

 - Nicola Williams is the elected Ethics and Environment Officer for UDSU.